mmoore483/quiz/README.md

 - In the CSS 4 variable colours have been created: dark, pale, lightpink, brightpink.
 - Dark, #300410 has been used rather than black for most of the site to aid user experience, especially for those who are low vision users.
 It is a colour picked out from the hero image in order to have a consistent theme.
 It is used either as text or a background colour for the best contrast.
-- Pale, #FFEBF1 has been used for text contrast on strong background colors for better contrast, limiting eye strain and allowing for a better user experience.
+- Pale, #FFEBF1 has been used for text contrast on strong background colours for better contrast, limiting eye strain and allowing for a better user experience.
 - Pale has also been used as a background for the main body of the site.
 This aids contrast with the dark text but also maintains a minimalistic site allowing the text information to be the main focus for the user.
 - Brightpink has been selected from the hero image using the colour picker tool.
 This has been used as an accent colour for buttons
 - Lightpink has been selected from the hero image using the colour picker tool.
 This has been used as an accent colour for buttons.

-Under some colour blindness types, the two pinks (either side of the image)look quite similar however as they are used as accents and never placed directly atop one another, it does not affect the use of the colours or user experience: there is no need for contrast between the two pink colours (Brightpink and Lightpink).
+Under some colour blindness types, the two pinks (either side of the image) look quite similar however as they are used as accents and never placed directly atop one another, it does not affect the use of the colours or user experience: there is no need for contrast between the two pink colours (Brightpink and Lightpink).

 The colour picker used was in chrome dev tools.